 Before getting elected to Congress, Murphy served for eight years in Connecticut General Assembly where he was the author of the state's historic stem cell investment legislation and the state's workplace smoking ban.
 Senator Murphy grew up in Wethersfield, Connecticut, and attended Williams College in Massachusetts.
 He graduated from the University of Connecticut School of Law and practiced real estate and banking law with the firm of Ruben, Johnson & Morgan in Hartford, Connecticut.

 He is married to Catherine Holahan, an attorney.
-They have two sons, Owen and Rider, as well as two cats and two guinea pigs.
+They have two sons, Owen and Rider, as well as two cats.